Antonynans/news-app/README.md

 # news-app
-A fully functional blog site built with django
+A fully functional blog app built with django, bootstrap including user authentications, permissions and more...